TelegraphCreative/abodu-fed/site/content/pages/5.faq/index.md

   -
     type: faq__list--item
     faq__list--item__question: 'Can I customize my ADU to make it look how I want it to look?'
     faq__list--item__answer: 'Yes.
 We offer multiple exterior siding options and colors, roofing colors and interior flooring and paint colors.
-You aren’t able to move any walls within your Abodu, but after the thousands of hours of design work we’ve put into Abodu, trust us - you won’t want to.'
+You aren’t able to move any walls within your Abodu, but after the thousands of hours we’ve put into designing your Abodu, trust us - you won’t want to.'
   -
     type: faq__list--item
     faq__list--item__question: 'Can I add solar to my ADU?'
     faq__list--item__answer: 'Yes, we can add solar to your Abodu - no problem.
-How we install solar will look a little bit different whether or not your existing home currently has solar, but either way, it’s doable.'
+How we install solar will look a little bit different whether or not your existing home currently has solar, but either way, we can arrange this for you.'
   -
     type: faq__list--item
     faq__list--item__question: 'How do I get electricity in my ADU?'